cherijoseph/pr-agent/docs/docs/index.md

 - See the [Installation Guide](./installation/index.md) for instructions on installing and running the tool on different git platforms.

-- See the [Usage Guide](./usage-guide/index.md) for instructions on running commands via different interfaces, including _CLI_, _online usage_, or by _automatically triggering_ them when a new PR is opened.
+- See the [Usage Guide](./usage-guide/index.md) for instructions on running commands online or by automatically triggering them when a new PR is opened.

 - See the [Tools Guide](./tools/index.md) for a detailed description of the different tools.